Statement of Donor Rights

 - Every effort will be made to treat the complainant’s identity with appropriate regard for confidentiality.

-- Allegations in bad faith may result in disciplinary and possible termination.
+- Allegations in bad faith may result in disciplinary action and possible termination.

 The whistle blowing procedure is intended to be used for serious and sensitive issues.
 Such concerns may be reported directly to your supervisor, the executive director, or the Human Resource Department at 214-553-5505.
 Employment-related concerns should continue to be reported through the normal channels starting with your supervisor.
 The employee should be able to demonstrate to the person contacted that the report is being made in good faith.